Shirō Ishii: Biological warfare project

-War crime immunity
+War crimes immunity

+Following the end of the war, Ishii went into hiding in the Kanazawa area.
+Realizing that the end of war put them at risk of being prosecuted for war crimes, Unit 731 personnel coordinated the destruction of documentation and agreed on cover stories to limit information if any of them were interrogated.
+In November 1945, the American occupational authorities began a search for Ishii, whom they considered a high priority.
+In possession of around $1 million in cash, Ishii arranged a fake funeral for himself in his native Chiyoda.
+However, the Americans were tipped off to Ishii's deception and continued the search.

 Ishii was arrested by United States authorities during the Occupation of Japan at the end of World War II and, along with other leaders, was supposed to be thoroughly interrogated by Soviet authorities.
-Instead, Ishii and his team managed to negotiate and receive immunity in 1946 from Japanese war-crimes prosecution before the Tokyo tribunal in exchange for their full disclosure.
-Although the Soviet authorities wished the prosecutions to take place, the United States objected after the reports of the investigating US microbiologists.
-Among these was Edwin Hill, the Chief of Fort Detrick, whose report stated that the information was "absolutely invaluable;" it "could never have been obtained in the United States because of scruples attached to experiments on humans" and "the information was obtained fairly cheaply."
-On May 6, 1947, Douglas MacArthur wrote to Washington, D.C., that "additional data, possibly some statements from Ishii probably can be obtained by informing Japanese involved that information will be retained in intelligence channels and will not be employed as 'War Crimes' evidence."
+Instead, Ishii and his team managed to negotiate and receive immunity in 1946 from Japanese war crimes prosecution before the Tokyo tribunal in exchange for their full disclosure.
+Although the Soviet authorities wished the prosecutions to take place, the United States objected after the reports of a team of military microbiologists headed by Lieutenant Colonel Murray Sanders stated that the information was "absolutely invaluable”; it "could never have been obtained in the United States because of scruples attached to experiments on humans" and "the information was obtained fairly cheaply."
+On 6 May 1947, Douglas MacArthur wrote to Washington that "additional data, possibly some statements from Ishii probably can be obtained by informing Japanese involved that information will be retained in intelligence channels and will not be employed as 'War Crimes' evidence."
+Ishii's immunity deal was concluded in 1948 and he was never prosecuted for any war crimes or crimes against humanity.

+Post-war Activities

+After being granted immunity, Ishii was hired by the U.S. government to lecture American officers at Fort Detrick on the uses of bioweapons and the findings made by Unit 731.
+During the Korean War, Ishii reportedly traveled to Korea to take part in the U.S. Army's alleged biological warfare activities.
+On 22 February 1952, Ishii was explicitly named in a statement made by North Korean Foreign Minister Pak Hon-yong, claiming that he, along with other "Japanese bacteriological war criminals", had been involved in "systematically spreading large quantities of bacteria-carrying insects by aircraft in order to disseminate contagious diseases over our frontline positions and our rear".
+However, whether the U.S. Army actually used biological weapons against Chinese or North Korean forces, or whether such allegations were mere propaganda, is disputed by historians.

-Ishii's immunity deal was concluded in 1948 and he was never prosecuted for any war crimes, and his exact whereabouts or occupation were unknown from 1947.
-Richard Drayton, a Cambridge University history lecturer, claimed that Ishii later went to Maryland to advise on bioweapons.
-Another source says he stayed in Japan, where he opened a clinic, performing examinations and treatments for free.
-Ishii kept a diary, but it did not make reference to any of his wartime activities with Unit 731.
+After returning to Japan, Ishii opened a clinic, performing examinations and treatments for free.
+He kept a diary, but it did not make reference to any of his wartime activities with Unit 731.